vanesalcb06/tssproject2-2b5c/docs/source/operating.rst

    * - \-\-env  SOLUTIONAIRFLOWPORT
      - This is the port for Airflow in TML solution container.

-       Note: This is provided mainly for debugging and testing purposes
+       Note: This is provided mainly for debugging and testing purposes only.
    * - \-\-env  GITUSERNAME
      - This is your Github username.
    * - \-\-env GITPASSWORD